russellrojas/russellrojas/README.md

 # 👋 Hey, I'm Russell Rojas
 Welcome to my GitHub!

+You can see the online version here: [Mon portfolio](https://russellrojas.github.io/portfolio/)

 ## 🚀 About Me
 Computer Engineering student (4th year) at UTC | Interested in software development, web applications, and cybersecurity | Looking for a 2026 internship.